- Work Packages

 OSD pilot studies and current status of OSD

 As part of ramping up the first official Ocean Sampling Day (OSD) in 2014 several pilot-OSD studies were conducted to help establish the co-ordination (creation of the OSD sites network), logistics (sampling, shipping and processing), bioinformatics (metadata capture, standards, storage, analysis and data exchange) and policies (data policy for OSD, ABS/MTA/DTA).
 The standardized procedure ensures a high level of consistency between data points across Europe and beyond.
 The first pilot studies took place on Wednesday June 20th, 2012 (summer solstice) and Friday December 21st (winter solstice).
-Due to the very positive reaction of all parties, we have decided to continue to sample each summer and winter solstice until June 21st 2014.
+Due to the very positive reaction of all parties, we have decided to continue to sample.

-The Micro B3 project is leading an open call to participate in Ocean Sampling Day hoping to invite more external participants to join the future OSD events on June 21st (deadline for application is 1st of May).
+The Micro B3 project is leading an open call to participate in Ocean Sampling Day to invite more external participants to join the future OSD events on June 21st.
 If you are associated with a marine research site, research cruise or a sailor/skipper and would like to participate in OSD we would kindly ask you to express your interest by contacting us.

 How to contact us: